 Q: How are Formation Groups put together?

 A: Having previously established connections with group members tends to promote more depth and authenticity in sharing and makes it more likely that members of this group will forge deep spiritual friendships that outlast the duration of the formal group itself.
 Therefore Formation Groups are put together by you!
-We ask that you find 3-4 other people who want to go through this process with you, and invite everyone to apply.
+We ask that you find 3-4 other people who want to go through this process with you and are able to make the required commitments.
 These could be old friends, folks from your community group, folks you serve alongside on Sunday mornings, or friends that don’t even attend Trinity.
 Please ensure that all of your group members are able to attend the kickoff training and that all of you can agree on a regular meeting time and location.

 Q: Who leads our Formation Group?

 A: Your group will decide on two co-leaders from within your group.
 The co-leaders will be responsible for driving the meeting schedule and taking the lead on meeting facilitation, and they will also be your group’s connection back to Trinity’s pastoral staff for support.
 So keep these responsibilities in mind and consider the natural giftedness of the members of your group as you set about to decide on leaders.

 Q: What kind of commitment are we talking about?